AndreiVladescu/Hikvision-DS-KH6320-WTE1-Running-Doom/index.md

 <img src="./img/flash-ic-chipoff.jpeg" width="100%" alt="Macronix MX25L25645GZ2I-08G SPI NOR flash IC on the DS-KH6320-WTE1 mainboard, before desoldering">

-*The device's entire persistent storage: one Macronix MX25L25645GZ2I-08G, 32 MB SPI NOR flash, sitting exposed on the board next to a dense grid of labelled test points.*
+*The device's entire persistent storage: one Macronix MX25L25645GZ2I-08G, 32 MB SPI NOR flash*

+**1. Chip-off.** The device's entire persistent storage is a single Macronix 32 MB SPI NOR flash IC, sitting exposed on the back of the mainboard.
-**1. Chip-off.** The device's entire persistent storage is a single Macronix 32 MB SPI NOR flash IC, sitting exposed on the mainboard with no epoxy potting.
-Desoldered and read directly with a flash programmer, it gives a complete, bit-for-bit image of everything the device boots from — bootloader, kernel, root filesystem, application binaries, the works.
+Using hot-air, it was desoldered and read directly with a flash programmer, and it gives a complete, bit-for-bit image of everything the device boots from — bootloader, kernel, root filesystem, application binaries.
 That image is what makes everything downstream possible: it can be studied, patched, and reflashed offline, with zero risk to a running unit until a rewritten image is actually written back.

-**2. Finding the actual boot path.** The root filesystem here is a RAM-loaded initrd, rebuilt fresh from the flash image on every boot — and critically, it's mounted **read-write** at runtime.
+**2. Finding the actual boot path.** The root filesystem here is a RAM-loaded initrd, rebuilt fresh from the flash image on every boot, and it's mounted **read-write** at runtime.
 A boot script runs early in the init sequence, before the console shell ever spawns and sources `/etc/profile`.
-That script is itself obfuscated on flash, using an encryption scheme that turned out to lean on a single key baked directly into a kernel module, recoverable by anyone willing to disassemble it.
-Once that key's in hand, the boot script can be decrypted, edited, and re-encrypted well enough to pass the device's own check on the way in.
+That script is itself obfuscated on flash, using an encryption scheme that turned out to lean on a single key baked directly into a kernel module, recoverable by disassemblying it.
+Using that key, the boot script can be decrypted, edited, and re-encrypted well enough to pass the device's own check on the way in.